-Q: Max Power asked, “How do you react if you out yourself as a vegan in front of many people who are offended by that.
-For example in a new school class and you are the only the in the room.” [tweet this Q&A]
+Q: Max Power asked, “How do you react if you ‘out’ yourself as a vegan in front of many people who are offended by that?
+For example in a new school class and you are the only vegan in the room.” [tweet this Q&A]

 A: So I guess personally, I have never been super concerned in school and stuff about what people thought of me.
 I have always kind of been the weird kid and just accepted that to a certain extent.
 But it can be challenging, especially when you’re in middle school and high school, which is a rough time in life.
 I think it can be really helpful to have confidence in your decision, or faking confidence in your decision because I’ve done that a lot.
 It’s kind of “fake it till you make it.”

 You don’t have to be aggressive about it.
 Honestly if you’re not comfortable yet, saying that you’re vegan, I don’t think you have to lie, but I don’t think you have to make it a huge deal and announce it unless you want to and you’re ready to.
 I think that there’s something to be said for growing into your veganism.